bibanon/bibanon/Storybro's-Magically-Lewd-Sleepover-Adventure.md

 The Author, Storybro, continually echoed the sentiment that "Enough of it was true to matter, and the rest was simply artistic license to make it flow"; because of the realism of the characters, the accuracy to the time period and the consistent poor decisions of the main character it's well accepted the story is probably not completely fictional.
 The story is interesting in its own right because although it's told entirely from a first person standpoint, the main character shifts over the course of the story.

-Because of the Authors meticulous archiving, The **full story is available on this** [Google Document](https://docs.google.com/document/d/1KvjPwwYXYNMopylbhQNl5e3_UFvV8qP_We72xWYCmao/edit#), the author felt that commentary and discussion were an important part of the story and thus comments are enabled.
+Because of the Authors meticulous archiving, The **full story is available on this** [Hub Page](http://storybroadventures.wordpress.com/about/storybros-magically-lewd-sleepover-adventure/), the author felt that commentary and discussion were an important part of the story and thus comments are enabled and encouraged.
 There are also provided links to an archived version of every single thread of the story.
 This includes the thousands of woody images posted along with every thread.

 This story takes the current record as "Longest Greentext Ever Written" clocking in at over 400 pages.
 Many anons believe it's the beginning of the emergence of a completely new writing style.
 Although the storyteller initially writes in a very rough and casual greentext format, the later updates are exceptionally detailed and well versed.

 ### Posting History

 The author initially began posting this story to /v/ on a "Greentext Vidya Sleepovers" Thread.
 Started out nameless, and obviously didn't expect to tell the story past the bits where all the anons on the thread could fap.
 Due to overwhelming support and popularity it was continued through multiple chapters on /v/.
 The writing style reflects this and it quickly transitions between a rough greentext format, to a full first hand retelling of the experiences lavish with detail.
 The story and pen name were chosen by anons.
-"Storybro" and "Storybro's Magically Lewd Sleepover Adventure" on an [open-discussion Google document](https://docs.google.com/document/d/1JDJVFoV2liUOI0BPSMZVPUvT1PNUrTiSRMIQz6DTiT8/edit#heading=h.3p5440nfv9t6) that was only active for a short number of updates before it was deemed too much work.
+"Storybro" and "Storybro's Magically Lewd Sleepover Adventure" on an [open-discussion Google document](https://docs.google.com/document/d/1JDJVFoV2liUOI0BPSMZVPUvT1PNUrTiSRMIQz6DTiT8) that was only active for a short number of updates before it was deemed too much work.

 Because /v/ pretends to be a video game board, the author had to fight various bans, mutes and thread deletions before threads were moved to the permanent home on R9k.
 The story was posted over the span of a month.
 With near nightly updates at 8:00 PM (pst).
 Threads consisted of single post updates every 8-10 minutes with discussion, shitstorms and usual reactions between each post.
 Because of the formatting of the threads it left the author with many chances to drop cliffhangers for the reading anons, and reading the threads was a completely different experience between simply reading it on the document.
 Most readers formed factions and argued between one another on which girl was best, and should end up with the main character at the end.